akgondber/what-is-word-cli/readme.md

     $ what-is-word-cli

   Options
-      --category Category to be used in the round --topic Topic to be used in the round (some categories have topics others don't have) --name Use concrete name for category
+    --category Category to be used in the game's round --topic Topic to be used in the game's round (some categories have topics others don't have) --subtopic Subtopic to be used (when using the topic option) --name The name for a category (for a topic)

   Examples
     $ what-is-word-cli
-    $ what-is-word-cli --category literature
+    $ what-is-word-cli --category fruits
-    $ what-is-word-cli -c literature
+    $ what-is-word-cli -c fruits
-    $ what-is-word-cli --category words
+    $ what-is-word-cli --category sports
+    $ what-is-word-cli --topic literature
-    $ what-is-word-cli --category literature --topic mark-twain
+    $ what-is-word-cli --topic literature --subtopic mark-twain
-    $ what-is-word-cli --category literature --topic mark-twain --name is-he-living-or-is-he-dead
+    $ what-is-word-cli --topic literature --subtopic mark-twain --name is-he-living-or-is-he-dead
-    $ what-is-word-cli -c literature -t mark-twain --name is-he-living-or-is-he-dead
+    $ what-is-word-cli -t literature -s mark-twain -n is-he-living-or-is-he-dead
 ```

 ## Demo